profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > does not in itself constitute\\
 > an obstruction to freedom.\\
 > Having a heart at peace, pure, contained,\\
-> awake and blameless,\\
+> awake and blameless\\
 > distinguishes a noble being.
 >
 > *v.
 142*
 {:.dhp-verse #page33}

 Outer forms are not what really matter.
 The Buddha always pointed to the heart, the place we need to focus.
-He emphasized this because we easily forget, becoming too concerned with how things appear.
-This verse is about an inebriated householder shocked by massive disappointment into despair.
+He emphasised this because we easily forget, becoming too concerned with how things appear.
+This verse is about an inebriated householder, shocked by massive disappointment into despair.
 The Buddha’s teachings, pointing directly at that which really matters, transformed his despair; instead of falling apart, he realised perfect unconditioned peace.
 When the focus of our practice is merely on